 Yes, any food rich in caffeine can worsen IBS symptoms in sensitive individuals.
 Coffee is usually worse for symptoms than other caffeinated products as it is generally much higher in caffeine.
 Other caffeinated products to be mindful of include tea, energy drinks, dark chocolate, soft drinks (especially cola), and pre-workout supplements.

-Uhhh…please tell me this doesn’t mean no coffee!?
+Uhhh… please tell me this doesn’t mean no coffee on a low FODMAP diet!?

 Here comes the good news, most people with IBS should tolerate coffee in moderate amounts!
 Those with IBS who are sensitive to caffeine should limit coffee and tea to no more than 3 cups per day.
 This means, you should be fine with your essential morning cup of coffee to kick start the day (phew!).
 Try having a half-strength or decaf coffee if you find you are particularly sensitive and don’t manage to tolerate a whole cup.
 You can also swap the coffee for tea, which has a lower caffeine content.
 Green tea is also a great lower-caffeine alternative to coffee, and has some awesome health benefits because it contains antioxidants!